vegastrike/Assets-Masters/sprites/interfaces/main_menu/sources/main_menu_editing.md

 The source file is menu-main.xcf which has all the layers.

-**Before you start, make sure you have teh Zekton font installed!**
+**Before you start, make sure you have the Zekton font installed!**

 Now you can make your changes to the main menu and export into the parent folder.